By Ferretpass with huge help from Cathode_G

 - (Heat your printer’s build plate before you pour your acetone.)
 Pour in the acetone.
 I usually pour in the container somewhere around ⅓ cup of acetone or around 79 ml.
 (This amount isn’t very crucial, just somewhere around 70 ml will work.)
 (Image 6)

 - Close the container with the lid(Image 7)

-- Put container with part on your 3d printers bed for around 10 minutes it may require less time or more time depending on filament brand and container size (things to note make sure you take the filament roll out of your enclosure if anything goes wrong with your container, the roll of filament will be ruined) (Image 8)
+- Put the container with a part on your 3d printer’s bed for around 10 minutes it may require less time or more time depending on the filament brand and container size (things to note make sure you take the filament roll out of your enclosure if anything goes wrong with your container, the roll of filament will be ruined) (Image 8)